Parliament outmanoeuvred in EU top-post game

 He pointed out that the EPP would still hold the position as commission president, in the hands of the German CDU's von der Leyen, and reflecting as such the outcome of the European elections.

-Weber said the EPP would back any candidate that the Socialists & Democrats may now put forward.
+Weber said the EPP would back any candidate that the Socialists & Democrats (S&D) party may now put forward to become president of the European Parliament.

 Late on Tuesday evening in a secret ballot the S&D nominated little-know Italian MEP David Sassoli.